omansak/libvideo/docs/building.md

 - a working copy of Bash (Windows users can install [Git Bash](http://www.git-scm.com/downloads))
  - cURL or wget

+You should be able to build the repo from any OS as long as it meets the above requirements.

 ## Running the build script

 First, make sure you've cloned the repoistory: